 Do let me know if you’d like to get a Campaign Reporting Template specifically made for Real Estate, comment below

-Using a Lead Management System(LMS) or a CRM with LMS functionality can further help out making this process seamless.
+Using a Lead Management System(LMS) or a CRM with LMS functionality can further help out in making this process seamless.
 If you are starting fresh you may want make a note of this somehow.

 - Uber Luxury,